MicrosoftDocs/powerbi-docs/powerbi-docs/connect-data/service-gateway-sso-kerberos.md

 After you complete all the configuration steps, use the **Manage Gateway** page in Power BI to configure the data source to use for SSO.
 If you have multiple gateways, ensure that you select the gateway you've configured for Kerberos SSO.
 Then, under **Advanced Settings** for the data source, ensure **Use SSO via Kerberos for DirectQuery queries** or **Use SSO via Kerberos for DirectQuery And Import queries** is checked for DirectQuery based Reports and **Use SSO via Kerberos for DirectQuery And Import queries** is checked for Import based Reports.

 > [!NOTE]
 > SSO uses Windows Authentication so make sure the windows account can access the gateway machine.
-If not sure, make sure to add NT-AUTHORITY\Authenticated Users (S-1-5-11) to the local machine “Users” group.
+If not sure, make sure to add NT-AUTHORITY\Authenticated Users (S-1-5-11) to the local machine "Users" group.

 ![Advanced settings option](media/service-gateway-sso-kerberos/advanced-settings-02.png)